-- 1 In iManage, click License Management > Move a License. - 2 Navigate to and select a license to move, and then click Next. - 3 Navigate to and select the context where you want to move the license to, and then click Next.
+- 1 In Novell iManager, click License Management > Move a License. - 2 Navigate to and select a license to move, then click Next. - 3 Navigate to and select the context where you want to move the license to, then click Next.
+A results screen displays. - 4 Click OK.